-- 7.41 Under the CIPFA Codes and MHCLG Guidance, local authorities may invest in other financial assets and property for financial return, and also make loans and investments for service purposes. - 7.42 Such non-treasury investments should be assessed as part of a separate investment strategy.
-They should set out the specific policies and arrangements for non-treasury investments and ensure the same robust procedures for the consideration of risk and return are applied to these, as for treasury investments. - 7.43 The Authority does not currently hold any non-treasury investments.
+- 7.38 Under the CIPFA Codes and MHCLG Guidance, local authorities may invest in other financial assets and property for financial return, and also make loans and investments for service purposes. - 7.39 Such non-treasury investments should be assessed as part of a separate investment strategy.
+They should set out the specific policies and arrangements for non-treasury investments and ensure the same robust procedures for the consideration of risk and return are applied to these, as for treasury investments. - 7.40 In the absence of any legal powers to do so the Commissioner does not currently hold any non-treasury investments and, therefore, no additional commercial strategy is required.